Serekh: Peribsen and Khasekhemwy

 Line drawing of an inscription displaying the serekh of Peribsen, with Seth-animal and sun-disk.
 From a porphyry vase.

 For reasons which remain unclear, Seth attained particular prominence in the late Second Dynasty, temporarily replacing, then joining, Horus as the god atop the royal serekh.
 When the name Peribsen, who was the penultimate king of the Second Dynasty, was written in a serekh, it was surmounted, not by the usual Horus falcon hieroglyph, but by the Seth animal, a hound or jackal-like creature with a wide, straight tail.

 Peribsen thus made a visual statement that he was the earthly embodiment of Seth.
 The importance of Seth in the reign of Peribsen was also reflected in a sealing of the king from Abydos.
 It referred to a god named 'the golden one' or, perhaps more likely, 'he of Nubt (Naqada)', the usual epithet of Seth in historic times.
-It appears as though Seth was adopted by Peribsen as his personal deity.
+It appears as though Seth was adopted by Peribsen as his personal deity and later also led the cult.
 This is emphasized by the wording of the inscription: 'He of Nubt has handed over the Two Lands to his son, the dual king Peribsen'.

-One interpretation of this dramatic change in the format of the royal name is that it represented a rebellion of some kind that was quashed or reconciled by the last king of the dynasty, Khasekhemwy, whose name appeared in serekhs surmounted by both the Horus falcon and the Seth animal.
-Originally known as Khasekhem, which means 'The One who Arises in respect of the Power', his name eventually came to be known as Khasekhemwy which means 'The One who Arises in respect of the Two Powers'.
+The other dramatic change in the format of the royal name is that of the last king of the dynasty, Khasekhemwy, whose name appeared in serekhs surmounted by both the Horus falcon and the Seth animal.
+Originally known as Khasekhem, which means 'The One who Arises in respect of the Power', his serekh was toped by the Horus falcon, thus the "power" in the name is referring to Horus.
+This suggests that Khasekhem was loyal to the cult of Horus and led it.
+This ineviatebly led to a civil war between the followers of the god Horus led by himself and the followers of the god Seth led by Peribsen.
+Either way, Khasekhem was able to end the infighting of the Second dynasty and reunite Egypt by his 12th year on the throne, since the Palermo Stone first refers to him as "the Dual King" by his 13th year.

+Later, after reunifying Egypt, his name became to be known as Khasekhemwy which means 'The One who Arises in respect of the Two Powers'.
 The 'Two Powers' in his name have been interpreted by some as the Horus falcon and the Seth animal.
-The addition to Khasekhem's name is further evidence that he was trying to merge the ideas of both Horus and Seth.
+One interpretation of this dramatic change in the format of the royal name is that it represented a rebellion of some kind that was quashed or reconciled by the last king of the dynasty, Khasekhemwy, The addition to Khasekhemwy's name is further evidence that he was trying to merge the ideas of, or at least reconcile the followers both Horus and Seth.